January 1 to May 1, SMFS members as of December 31 of the previous year decide the Derringer Awards.

 Interested in running for office?
 Here's more information.

-Interested in running for Awards Coordinator, volunteering as a Derringer Judge, or voting on the Derringers?
+Interested in running for Awards Coordinator, Assistant Coordinator, volunteering as a Derringer Judge, or voting on the Derringers?
 Here's more information.

 Presented by electronic certificate at their 1998 inception, the Derringers have taken physical form since Bouchercon 2009 (Indianapolis, IN), when then-VP Jim Doherty created and presented plaques: